hafniatimes/hafniatimes.github.io/STYLE.md

 * Use `**strong**` for names, which improves retention
     - Consider using it for other larger concepts and entities
 * Prioritize vertical lists over a comma-separated recital in a sentence
+    - Do not capitalize one- or two-word list items
+    - Do not end them in trailing commas
+    - Only add a trailing period for longer sentences

-These guidelines may seem weird to people from a print background, but should be sensible to people from a web background; remember the value of explicit, semantic web formatting to people with visual disabilities—some of whom rely screenreaders to read online articles.
+These guidelines may seem weird to people from a print background, but should be sensible to people from a web background; remember the value of explicit, semantic web formatting to people with visual disabilities—some of whom rely screenshotreaders to read online articles.

+The guidelines urge that you *prioritize* vertical lists; in the cases where you deem that an in-line (horizontal) list is sufficient, consider auxiliary enumeration like

+> (1) apples, (2) oranges, (3) pineapples

+This is not for accessibility, but readability retention.

-Consider this [article on memorization][ndarville.github.io] and how the formatting contributes to the understanding of the subject matter.
+Consider this [article on memorization][ndarville.github.io] and how the formatting contributes to the understanding and retention of the information.

 ### Links ###